 We do not use the argument of choice to justify any other systematic inequality.
 For example, campaigners against zero-hour employment contracts do not justify them by saying people choose those contracts.
 In the vast majority of cases, people accept them because of a lack of alternative options.
 It is those who profit from unfair contracts that justify them by the person’s supposed choice.

 Most women and girls are in prostitution because of a lack of options.
 We believe that women and girls should have other viable options.
 This is why we campaign for ring-fenced funding for high quality non-judgemental services to help them exit and for an end to women’s systematic inequality and poverty.

 To justify prostitution by her supposed choice is disingenuous.
 It is the language of the vested interest.

 It is men, the punters, who have choice.
 The choice to continue to abuse her vulnerability or the choice to man up and say no to prostitution.

-This is a short film from the US about the grooming and pimping/trafficking of girls.
+This is about the grooming and pimping/trafficking of girls in the US.
 It explains some of the tactics pimps use to gain control over girls.